Reliable Detections of Atmospheres on Rocky Exoplanets with Photometric JWST Phase Curves: Introduction

-We follow previous theoretical work on this topic, particularly \citet{hu2012theoretical} which identified the variety of surface albedos and identifiable spectral features possible for a range of exoplanet surfaces. \citet{mansfield2019identifying} simulated the thermal emission observed by the JWST MIRI/LRS instrument for the surface types considered in \citet{hu2012theoretical}, showing how the observed emission depends strongly on the surface type. \citet{mansfield2019identifying} also showed how bare-rock planets can emit more strongly from their day-sides at longer wavelengths than would be expected from their equilibrium temperatures, due to the relatively higher emissivity of the modelled surfaces at longer wavelengths. \citet{lustig2019detectability} simulated similar emission spectra for the TRAPPIST-1 system using both bare-rock and atmospheric models, demonstrating the large potential effect of atmospheric CO$_{2}$ absorption on the observed emission around 15$\mu$m. \citet{ih2023constraining} analysed the observed emission from TRAPPIST-1 b in the F1500W filter using similar models, showing the degeneracy inherent in this observation and the possibility of partially addressing it in combination with observations in the F1280W filter.
+\citet{lustig2019detectability} simulated similar emission spectra for the TRAPPIST-1 system using both bare-rock and atmospheric models, demonstrating the large potential effect of atmospheric CO$_{2}$ absorption on the observed emission around 15$\mu$m. \citet{ih2023constraining} analysed the observed emission from TRAPPIST-1 b in the MIRI F1500W filter using similar models, showing the possibility of deriving additional information by combining it with observations in the F1280W filter.

-This previous theoretical work has been used to interpret observations of rocky exoplanets with JWST, such as the observations of secondary eclipse depths of TRAPPIST-1 b and c with the F1500W filter presented in \citet{greene2023thermal} and \citet{zieba2023no}.
-The observation of TRAPPIST-1 b in \citet{greene2023thermal} was consistent with the emission from a bare rock planet with zero Bond albedo.
-The emission from TRAPPIST-1 c in \citet{zieba2023no} was lower than that expected for a black body, and could be consistent with a bare rock surface with a non-zero Bond albedo, or an atmosphere with a weak CO$_{2}$ absorption feature.
-This analysis in \citet{zieba2023no} demonstrated the degeneracy inherent in interpreting observations with a single photometric point (or even multiple spectrally resolved measurements, if the precision is low).
-Day-side emission in a single bandpass can be modified by the planetary Bond albedo or atmospheric heat redistribution changing its temperature, or by surface and atmospheric spectral features changing the emission in that bandpass.
-Other secondary eclipse observations of rocky planets with JWST have also shown day-side emission consistent with a black body \citep{mansfield2024no,xue2024jwst}.
+This previous work has been used to interpret observations of rocky exoplanets, such as the secondary eclipse depths of TRAPPIST-1 b and c with the F1500W filter presented in \citet{greene2023thermal} and \citet{zieba2023no}.
+The observation of TRAPPIST-1 b in \citet{greene2023thermal} was consistent with the emission from a bare-rock planet with zero Bond albedo.
+The emission from TRAPPIST-1 c in \citet{zieba2023no} was lower than that expected for a black body, and could be consistent with a bare-rock surface with a non-zero Bond albedo, or an atmosphere with a weak CO$_{2}$ absorption feature.
+This analysis in \citet{zieba2023no} demonstrated the degeneracy inherent in interpreting observations with a single photometric point.
+Day-side emission in a single bandpass can be modified by the planetary Bond albedo or atmospheric heat redistribution, or by surface and atmospheric spectral features.
+Other eclipse observations of rocky planets with JWST have also shown day-side emission consistent with a black body \citep{mansfield2024no,xue2024jwst}.

+\citet{ducrot2023combined} used observations on TRAPPIST-1 b in two photometric filters to break some degeneracies inherent in single-filter observations.
+They combined F1500W and F1280W observations to reveal weaker emission in the F1280W bandpass than the F1500W bandpass published previously in \citet{greene2023thermal}.
+In the suite of models fitted, this combined dataset was consistent with a high-albedo surface or a pure-CO$_{2}$ atmosphere with an inversion.